-But my assumptions about interlibrary loan usage for academic purposes never translated into it for a book that I simply want to read.
+But using interlibrary loan for academic purposes never translated for me into using it for a book that I simply want to read.
 If the library doesn’t have it, I have bought the book or requested it as my “buy a book” donation to the library collection.

 All the way home from the library, I looked at that book that had come all that way to me.
 And the whole thing was free.

 Compare your bank with your library

 Think about that in comparison with your bank.
 You put your money in the bank, the bank uses it to make money for itself.
 And the bank charges service fees for any transaction you do involving your own money and even the report cards on what’s happening with your money – monthly statements etc. Your money is making money for the bank.

 The library?
 You reading a book is not earning the library any money.
 You getting them to get you a book from another library is costing them a lot more money than you simply taking a book off your library’s shelves and checking it out.
 But that search for the book you request, requisitioning it, having it brought to your library for you to pick up.
 Then the whole process goes in reverse to get the book back to its own shelves.
 Free.